Anne Wilson (musician): 2023–present: Rebel and Stars

-Wilson is one of CMT's 2024 Next Women of Country.

 On September 25, 2023, Wilson released an EP titled Rebel: The Beginning with three songs on it.
-In 2024, she announced the full album, titled Rebel, was underway.
-It released on April 19, 2024.
+In 2024, she announced the full album, titled Rebel, was in production.
+It was released on April 19, 2024, to positive reviews.
 The album hit No. 1 on Billboards Christian Albums chart and No. 10 on the Country Album chart.
-Wilson's The Rebel Tour began on September 9, 2024 in Tulsa, Oklahoma and will end in Salem, Oregon on November 17, 2024.
+Wilson's The Rebel Tour began on September 9, 2024, in Tulsa, Oklahoma, and ended in Salem, Oregon, on November 17, 2024.
 Wilson's crowds have been nearly, if not completely, sold out.
+Wilson is one of CMT's 2024 Next Women of Country.

 Following the July 13 attempted assassination of Donald Trump, Wilson posted several original lyrics on social media and asked fans if she should finish the song.
 Despite several negative reactions, Wilson also received positive responses, and she released the finished result, a single called "Stand", on September 13, 2024.
 Her concert album Rebel (Live from Lexington) released on October 25.

+In June 2025, Wilson released a single titled "God Story", which was a followed with an EP of the same name in August 2025.
+In October of that year, she released her third album, Stars.
+She stated that it was inspired by "what I’ve been through in the last few years, the struggles, and the healing, especially this past year".
+In support of the album, she embarked on another solo concert tour, The STARS Tour, with Peter Burton as a supporting act.
+In December, Wilson sang at the first-ever Pentagon Christmas worship service.
+On March 6, 2026, Wilson released a reimagined version of her song "Still Do", a duet with Cole Swindell.
+In April, Anne Wilson gave a stellar performance of the National Anthem, ahead of NASA's momentous Artemis II launch from Florida's Kennedy Space Center.
+In May, 2026, Anne Wilson won the Book Impact Award for ‘Hey Girl: You are seen, loved, and made for more’ at the 2026 K-LOVE Fan Awards.
+Then on June 9, 2026, Anne Wilson released her third book, Rebel: Following Jesus When the World Walks the Other Way.
+On July 10, Anne Wilson released a new album, Stars: Blue Hour Deluxe, which featured brand new tracks such as "Me & Jesus,” and “Maker’s Mark” with Drew Baldridge.

 Personal life

 Wilson is a Christian.
 As of 2021, Wilson lives in Franklin, Tennessee.
+Wilson has a dog, a brown cocker spaniel-poodle mix, named Annie Oakley..